-(6) Enters into an agreement with the organization regarding compliance with the standards specified in paragraphs (d), (f), and (g) of this section.

-(e) Withdrawal of designation and certification.
-(1) The Exchange must establish procedures to withdraw designation from a particular organization it has designated under

-(2) If an Exchange directly certifies organizations' individual certified application counselors, it must establish procedures to withdraw certification from individual certified application counselors when it finds noncompliance with the requirements of this section.

-(3) An organization designated by the Exchange under paragraph (b) of this section must establish procedures to withdraw certification from individual certified application counselors when it finds noncompliance with the requirements of this section.

-(f) Availability of information; authorization.
-An organization designated by the Exchange under paragraph (b) of this section, or, if applicable, an Exchange that certifies staff members or volunteers of organizations directly must establish procedures to ensure that applicants-

-(1) Are informed of the functions and responsibilities of certified application counselors; and
+- agreement required by paragraph (b) of this section. - (2) If an Exchange directly certifies organizations' individual certified application counselors, it must establish procedures to withdraw certification from individual certified application counselors when it finds noncompliance with the requirements of this section. - (3) An organization designated by the Exchange under paragraph (b) of this section must establish procedures to withdraw certification from individual certified application counselors when it finds noncompliance with the requirements of this section. - (f) Availability of information; authorization.
+An organization designated by the Exchange under paragraph (b) of this section, or, if applicable, an Exchange that certifies staff members or volunteers of organizations directly must establish procedures to ensure that applicants- - (1) Are informed of the functions and responsibilities of certified application counselors; and

-(2) Provide authorization prior to a certified application counselor obtaining access to an applicant's personally identifiable information and that the organization or certified application counselor maintains a record of the authorization provided.

-(3) May revoke at any time the authorization provided the certified application counselor, pursuant to paragraph (f)(2) of this section.
+- (2) Provide authorization prior to a certified application counselor obtaining access to an applicant's personally identifiable information and that the organization or certified application counselor maintains a record of the authorization provided. - (3) May revoke at any time the authorization provided the certified application counselor, pursuant to paragraph (f)(2) of this section. - (g) Fees.

-(g) Fees.
 Organizations designated by the Exchange under paragraph (b) of this section and certified application counselors may not impose any charge on applicants for application or other assistance related to the Exchange.

-Dated: June 13, 2013
+Dated: June 13, 2013.